 Right to be absent from work

-Generally, employees have the right to be absent from work on a public holiday without losing pay or annual leave.
-There are exceptions, such as when an employee is required to work on a public holiday due to the nature of their job or because they have agreed to do so.
+In general, employees can be away from work on a public holiday without losing pay or annual leave.
+The only time this changes is if they’re required to work because of their job or if they’ve already agreed to it.

 Extra annual leave

-In some Australian states and industries, employees may get an additional annual leave if they work on a public holiday.
-This is called lieu day leave.
-You wonโt need to pay the rate for holiday pay if an employee takes this entitlement.
+In some states and industries, employees can get an extra day of annual leave if they work on a public holiday.
+This is sometimes called a lieu day.
+If an employee takes this, you don’t have to pay them the public holiday rate.

 Minimum shift length

-Some awards mandate that employees working on a public holiday be paid for a minimum number of hours, even if their actual working hours are shorter.
+Some awards say that if employees work on a public holiday, they have to be paid for a minimum number of hours, even if their shift was shorter.

 Substitute public holiday for another day

-An employee may substitute a public holiday for another day.
-This is typically done if the public holiday falls on an employee’s day off or is inconvenient for the business.
+An employee might swap a public holiday for another day.
+This often happens if the public holiday falls on a day they wouldn’t normally work or if it’s not a convenient day for your business.

 Handling payroll for hours worked on public holidays

-Running payroll for employees who fall under the penalty rate can be daunting, especially on top of high demands during public holidays.
+Itโs easy to feel overwhelmed by all the different rates and rules, especially during the busy holiday season.
 Leveraging flexible payroll software like Payroller can help simplify the process.
 With Payroller, youโll spend less time ensuring accurate calculations and adding leaves or entitlements to match your business needs.
+Our system takes care of it, making sure you can pay your team quickly and accurately.

 Frequently asked questions about paying employees working public holidays